![]() |

 Are Jockeys Fit?Enda McElhinney explains why jockeys are some of the fittest athletes in the world.
-When it comes to sporting endeavours, few people truly appreciate the level of skill and fitness a top-ranked jockey possesses.
+Regarding sporting endeavours, few people truly appreciate the level of skill and fitness a top-ranked jockey possesses.
 For the uninformed observer, racing a horse is no more complicated than putting on a brightly coloured outfit and helmet, sitting on a saddle, and holding on to the reigns.
-Many people assume that the horse is doing most of the work during a race.
+Many assume that the horse does most of the work during a race.
 Now, there is some truth in those assumptions.
 However, most people fail to realise that jockeys are elite-level athletes who have to hone their skills over many years of practice and training.
-Yes, it helps to be a specific build and height, but professional jockeys need much more to make it to the top.
+Yes, it helps to be a specific build and height, but professional jockeys need much more to reach the top.
 Making Weight is a SkillAccording to the British Racing School's guidelines, all aspiring jockeys must start as apprentices or conditional jockeys.
-Much like an athlete would begin at their local running club or a footballer would join an academy, jockeys cut their teeth as an apprentice riders.
+Like an athlete would begin at their local running club or a footballer would join an academy, jockeys cut their teeth as an apprentice rider.
 Aside from being given tasks to complete around the yard (mucking out the horses, etc.), apprentice jockeys have to watch their weight.
-Under the terms of professional racing, when an apprentice enters a professional race, they can "claim weight".
-This means they can be lighter than their opponents in a bid to reduce their disadvantage.
-For example, if a three-race novice were sitting beside one of the best jump jockeys of all time, AP McCoy, they would be the considerable underdog.
+Under the terms of professional racing, when an apprentice enters a professional race, they can "claim weight It means they can be lighter than their opponents in a bid to reduce their disadvantage.
+For example, if a three-race novice sat beside one of the best jump jockeys of all time, AP McCoy, they would be the considerable underdog.
 Indeed, with 3,000 career wins by 2009, McCoy won significantly more races than the amateur may even ride in their career.
 Because of this, the novice is allowed to race lighter based on the following table: 7lb Claimer

 5lb Claimer